fullstack-2024/week02/activity1.md

 ```
 > **Step 92** <br>
 It would be nice if the vertical space between the `h2` elements and their associated icons was smaller.
 The `h2` elements have default top and bottom margin space, so you could change the bottom margin of the `h2` elements to say `0` or another number.<br>
 There is an easier way, simply add a negative top margin to the `img` elements to pull them up from their current positions.
 Negative values are created using a `-` in front of the value.
-To complete this project, go ahead and use a negative top margin of `25px` in the `img` type selector.
+To complete this activity, go ahead and use a negative top margin of `25px` in the `img` type selector.

 ```css